What is move management

 Coordinate with relevant departments: Engage with all relevant departments early in the planning process to avoid scheduling conflicts and ensure resource availability.

-Implement a phased move schedule: Stagger moves to prevent congestion and minimise downtime.
+Implement a phased move schedule: Stagger moves to prevent congestion and minimize downtime.
 Ensure that critical functions remain operational throughout the move.
 This may involve setting up temporary workspaces, maintaining essential IT services or scheduling moves during off-peak hours.

 Maintain accurate data